-In the Netherlands, an 'abnormal load' is a vehicle that is heavier and larger than normally allowed by law.
+In the Netherlands, an 'abnormal load' is a vehicle that is heavier and larger than normally allowed by law (pdf in Dutch).
 If you are responsible for transporting an abnormal load, you must apply for dispensation to the Netherlands Vehicle Authority (RDW, in Dutch), of which there are 3 types.
 The General Terms and Conditions for Exceptional Transport (Algemene Voorwaarden voor Exceptioneel Transport, see pdf) are often applied to abnormal loads in the Netherlands.
 These terms and conditions stipulate obligations and liabilities for both the carrier and the consignor.

 ATP and VWA certificate for refrigerator trucks